I’ll Take This Kind of Pain Every Day

 The bakery was fortunately still open when we drove by and happened to have a few loaves left.
 (I was only interested in the pain de campagne, although I’m sure their newer items are awesome too.)

-We tore into the loaf before even hitting the road again.
-(The north to the Ridgefield Ice Cream Shop – so yeah, we had bread and ice cream (here) for lunch… We were ending a vacation!)
+We tore into the loaf before even hitting the road again – to the Ridgefield Ice Cream Shop – so yeah, we had bread and ice cream for lunch… We were ending a vacation in style.
 Damian loved it and I slowly chewed my chewy hunk while driving up the terribly choked Route 7.

 The endless traffic and congestion didn’t matter to me, for I was enjoying plain, warm bread.
 The bread has giant bubble holes all throughout it; bigger than any you’ve probably ever seen.
 This is rustic bread, made with very few ingredients and with traditional methods.
 I loved it.